mattscripted/mattscripted.github.io/content/blog/xmas-sunday-tdd/index.md

 }
 ```

 Great!
-We can not distinguish if a year has Christmas on a Sunday or not.
+We can now determine if a year has Christmas on a Sunday.

-Next, we need to check for a range of years by using both a start year and an end year.
+Next, we need to check for a range of years by using start year and end year.
+At this point, we have the choice whether to include the end year in the range.

-We have the choice whether to include the end year in the range or treat it as an upper bound.
-Personally, I want to exclude the end year to discourage the method from being used for a single year like `findChristmasSundays(2020, 2020)`.
-It just feels awkward.
-I think a separate method like `hasChristmasSunday(2020)` would be better for that case.
-Come to think of it, that may be a useful method later on.
-Hmm...
+Personally, I want to exclude the end year to discourage the function from being used for a single year like `findChristmasSundays(2020, 2020)`.
+To me, this usage feels awkward.
+Instead, I think `hasChristmasSunday(2020)` would be better for checking just one year.

+(Come to think of it, that new function may be useful later on.
+Hmm...)

-In fact, to enforce this point, I want to throw an error if the end year is less than or equal to the start year.
+To enforce this decision, I want to throw an error if the end year is less than or equal to the start year.

 ```ts
 // findChristmasSundays.test.ts (snippet)